gaufde/mvi-file-attachment/README.md

 ## Use

 1. Download and activate the plugin
-2. Go to File Downloads -> Settings in the Wordpress admin.
+2. Go to Webinar Registrations -> Settings in the Wordpress admin.
 3. Configure the settings.
 Most important are the 'From Address', 'From Name', 'Email CSV exports' and 'Select Post Types' fields.
 The rest are optional.
 4. Navigate to a post to attatch a download file (must be a post type selected in Settings).
 Scroll to the bottom and upload the desired file.
 5. Optional: add custom title text for all of the forms on that post.